 There are many studies in scientific literature showing that the left hemisphere has a dominant role in language in the vast majority of right-handed people.

 Both Paul Broca and Carl Wernicke, in the mid-1800s, observed that damage to the left hemisphere resulted in aphasia [inability to comprehend language].
-In fact, this distinction of the left hemisphere (verbal) and the right hemisphere (nonverbal) has, in the past, shown to be the most robust observation concerning differences between the hemispheres.
+In fact, this distinction between the left hemisphere (verbal) and the right hemisphere (nonverbal) has, in the past, shown to be the most robust observation concerning differences between the hemispheres.

 In addition to the research on brain-damaged patients, it appears that split-brain patients are, at least initially, unable to speak from the right hemisphere.
 However, there is currently a great debate centering on the surgically separated right hemisphere.